-Who are you targeting with your job postings?
+When you think about how to write a job posting, think about your audience.
 Do you want high school students for part-time work?
 Is your job geared more towards older, family-oriented people?
 Do you want to attract fresh-out-of-college millennials?

 Be sure to capture a clear picture of who your demographic is and then mold your job postings according to what you think they would like to see most.
 Younger professionals tend to prefer relaxed environments, open space offices and casual dress codes.
 If you offer all of that and are looking for 20-30 year-olds, be sure to mention those things in your job ad.

 If you are looking for high school students for part-time work, state in your job listing that you offer flexible schedules and learning opportunities.

 Find your audience and then create job listings that speak directly to them.